-Activities the Access and Participation team support include Personal Tutoring, Peer Support programmes such as Course Link and Skills Link, Student Voice opportunities for students from these groups, and outreach and transition activities.
-We also work with The Hub to support grants, placement and mentoring opportunities for students from these groups.
+Activities the Access and Participation team support include Undergraduate Mentoring, Cost of Living initiatives, Student Voice opportunities for students from these groups, and outreach and transition activities.
+We also work with The Hub to support placement and mentoring opportunities for students from these groups.